bochaco/safe-coins-wallet/README.md

 ## Use Cases diagrams
 TODO
 - Create a wallet
-- Read wallet
+- Read TX inbox for new TX
-- Read inbox for new TX
+- Read/Update wallet
-- Transfer coin and send notif TX
+- Transfer coin and send TX notifications

 ## How to use it